microsoft/msix-packaging/README.md

                           CoCreating IAppxFactory, a c-style export: CoCreateAppxFactory is provided instead.
                           See sample folder at root of package for cross platform consumption examples

-                          Finally, there are two additional exports: 'Pack' and 'Unpack' that provide simplified package and unpackage implementations respectively.
+                          Finally, there is one exports 'Unpack' that provides an simplified unpackage implementations.

-        MakeXplatAppx   - A command line wrapper over the Pack and Unpack implementations.
-This tool exists primarily as a means of validating the implementation of xPlatAppx internal routines and is compiled for Win32, MacOS, and Linux platforms.
+        makemsix        - A command line wrapper over the Unpack implementation.
+This tool exists primarily as a means of validating the implementation of the MSIX Packaging SDK internal routines and is compiled for Win32, MacOS, and Linux platforms.

 SETUP INSTRUCTIONS
 ------------------